Run a Scan Node

 Register Scan Node

-Your scan node has an Ethereum address that makes two main features possible:
+Your scan node has an Ethereum address that makes some features possible:

 - Receiving detection bots to run